marcomarino123/magnopy/docs/source/user-guide/cli/magnopy-optimize-sd/index.rst

     See :ref:`user-guide_cli_optimize-sd_spinham` for more details.
 *   ``-tt 0.0001`` - tells the desired tolerance for the maximum value of torque.
     See :ref:`user-guide_cli_optimize-sd_tolerance` for more details.
-*   ``-msdi 5 5 2`` - tells to save the obtained spin configuration in an interactive
-    .html file, where the unit cell is repeated five times along the first and second lattice vector and two times along the third one.
-See :ref:`user-guide_cli_optimize-sd_output` for more details.
+*   ``-s 2 2 1`` - tells to optimize classical energy varying all spins on the supercell individually.
+The unit cell is repeated two times along the first and second lattice vector and one time along the third one.
+See :ref:`user-guide_cli_optimize-sd_supercell` for more details.
-*   ``-mf 5 0 0`` - tells to add an external magnetic field directed along the :math:`x`
+*   ``-mf 2 0 0`` - tells to add an external magnetic field directed along the :math:`x`
     axis with the magnitude of :math:`5` Tesla.
 See :ref:`user-guide_cli_optimize-sd_magnetic-field` for more details.
+*   ``-hpd`` - tells to output the filenames using relative paths and not absolute.

 This script outputs the following (or similar to it, as every execution starts with different random initial guess) to the console